awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 1. For **All Buckets**, select your S3 bucket\.

-1. Navigate to the test log file\.
-The path should be as follows:
+1. Navigate to the bucket you specified for access logging and look for `ELBAccessLogTestFile`\.
+For example, if you used the console to create the bucket and bucket policy, the path is as follows:

    ```
    my-bucket/prefix/AWSLogs/123456789012/ELBAccessLogTestFile
    ```

 **To manage the S3 bucket for your access logs**
 After you enable access logging, be sure to disable access logging before you delete the bucket with your access logs\.
-Otherwise, if there is a new bucket with the same name and the required bucket policy created in an AWS account that you don't own, Elastic Load Balancing could write the access logs for your load balancer to this new bucket\.
+Otherwise, if there is a new bucket with the same name and the required bucket policy but created in an AWS account that you don't own, Elastic Load Balancing could write the access logs for your load balancer to this new bucket\.

 ## Disable Access Logging<a name="disable-access-logging"></a>